 4. Not partnering with IT.

-There is considerable debate about the best format for a business continuity plan.
+There is considerable debate about the best format for a Business Continuity plan.
 While there is no single right answer, there are guidelines to follow and the most important is document length.
+Why?
+The best plan is useless if you can’t find the information you need.
 The document needs to be easy to navigate and with that generally comes making it short and concise.
 The core plan should fit into 2 to 3 pages with links to more in-depth content.
 Using BCP software can make navigation your plan a breeze.
 By leveraging embedded links to longer, more in-depth content, users can quickly and easily find what they need.
-Check out our free BCP tool here: https://www.kingsbridgebcp.com/shield/#shield-free
+Check out our free BCP tool here: https://www.kingsbridgebcp.com/shield/#shield-free.

 KingsBridgeBCP offers businesses of all sizes BCP Software Solutions and industry know how based on best practices.
 From a FREE Edition to a Platinum Edition there is a Shield for everyone.
 Our software packages are customized to meet the wide range of our customers’ needs, ensuring we deliver the best value in every project.
 To learn more about KingsBridge click here.